galantelab/reboot/docs/README.md

    The plots generated are a histogram with the distribution of the regression coefficients and a lollipop plot with the most relevant coefficients.

-## Application of gene/transcript signatures in survival
+## Application of gene or transcript signatures in survival

    Reboot produces and applies a score for all samples based on the signature previously obtained from the **regression** module.
 Note that, at this step, a different sample set may be provided for validation purposes, for example.